-When a national tragedy occurs, there is a risk of secondary PTSD for everyone who is exposed to it, even if it’s only through news reports and photos.
-Whether it’s a school shooting, a natural disaster, or another type of violent act, disturbing events that dominate the headlines have the potential to trigger secondary trauma in teens.
+While these characters are directly involved in a traumatic event, teens who indirectly experience national tragedies can also experience a long-lasting impact.
+They can suffer from a form of trauma known as secondary PTSD if they know someone who was impacted, or even if they hear about the event via news reports and photos.
+Whether it’s a mass shooting, a natural disaster, a politically motivated attack like the Capitol riots, or another type of violent act, disturbing events that dominate the headlines have the potential to trigger secondary trauma in teens.

 Secondhand Trauma as a Result of National Tragedies